Practice and preparation are critical to your success in an interview setting.

 After your interview, always remember to send a thank you letter to each person who interviewed you.
 Collect the business cards of each person with whom you met so that you can be sure to follow up with them as well as ensuring that you spell their name correctly and include their title.

 A thank-you note should convey your appreciation for the interviewer's time, reiterate your interest in the position, and highlight some of your qualifications again for the employer.
 You can either mail or email your thank-you letters.
 While many candidates prefer to email, you might consider standard mail for a personal touch.
-Regardless of format, most importantly just be sure that they are professionally written and sent within 24 hours of the interview.
+Most importantly, regardless of the format, just be sure that they are professionally written and sent within 24 hours of the interview.

 Your letter should be short, polite, and highlight some of your qualifications again for the employer.
 Try to mention something that you spoke about during the interview.
 This will help the interviewer remember you and it will make the note more personal.
 In this way, you are creating a very polished and professional image of yourself as a potential candidate.

 You can think of thank you letter as the cover letter written backwards.
-The format of a thank you letter should follow the guidelines in the Thank You Note Worksheet [PDF].
 The thank you letter is usually made up of four paragraphs:

 - Paragraph 1 – Thank them for their time and reiterate your interest in the position.